openrewrite/rewrite-docs/java/refactoring-java-source-code/unwrapparentheses.md

 # UnwrapParentheses

 `UnwrapParentheses` is contextually aware of where parentheses are a required part of the grammar or can be removed, so you can attempt to unwrap a parenthesized expression without considering whether the parentheses are required or not.
-This transformation visitor is meant to be used on specific expressions so it doesn't have a declarative form.
+This refactoring visitor is a building block for more complex visitors, so it does not have a declarative form.

 For example, parentheses in these contexts are required: